lbryio/lbrycrd/README.md

 ./autogen.sh && ./configure --enable-static=no --enable-shared --with-pic --without-gui CXXFLAGS="-O0 -g" CFLAGS="-O0 -g" # or whatever normal lbrycrd config
 compiledb make -j10
 ```
 Then open the newly generated compile_commands.json file as a project in CLion.
 Debugging is supported if you compiled with `-g`.
 To enable that you will need to create a target in CLion by going to File -> Settings -> Build -> Custom Build Targets.
 Add an empty target with your choice of name.
 From there you can go to "Edit Configurations", typically found in a drop-down at the top of the editor.
-Add a Custom Build Application, select your new target, select the compiled file (i.e. test_lbrycrd or lbrycrdd, etc), and then add any necessary command line parameters.
+Add a Custom Build Application, select your new target, select the compiled file (i.e. test_lbrycrd or lbrycrdd, etc), and then add any necessary command-line parameters.
 Ensure that there is nothing in the "Before launch" section.

 ## Contributing